 How fast does men’s hair grow?

+How fast can hair grow?
+How fast does hair grow in a month?
 There are many things that can determine how fast your hair grows.
 It isn’t just a point-blank answer that can be given.
 On average, a healthy male or female can expect about 6 inches a year in hair growth.
 You have to factor in things like:

 - Medical Conditions You May Have

-All of these ailments and conditions can play a role in the production of hair growth.
+All of these ailments and conditions can play a role in the production and speed of hair growth.
 They can restrict it and cause it to happen slower.
 Some can even cause you to lose your hair.
 Thyroid problems are a common problem for people who have hair loss and thinning.
 Sometimes all it takes is to be put on a medication to help it and you can stop that problem from occurring.

 Can Hair Growth Be Stimulated?